ScratchAddons/website-v2/content/docs/getting-started/installing.md

 To update the extension when testing, click the refresh icon on the extension's card.

 {{< admonition info >}}
-  The "Unrecognized manifest key" warning may safely be ignored, since it is required by Firefox.
+  The "Unrecognized manifest key" warnings may safely be ignored, since they are required by Firefox.
 {{< /admonition >}}